As a 6-year-old Jewish girl in Berlin in 1939, Helga Silberberg was about to start a tumultuous journey.

 Silberberg’s family was part of the second wave, between 1933 and 1941, when European refugees swelled the Jewish population in Shanghai to 30,000.
 Conditions worsened after the Japanese occupied the city after 1941 and forced Jews into a 1-square-mile ghetto.

 “Going to school and having little wrapped-up bodies on the sidewalk was an everyday occurrence,” Silberberg told the crowd.
-“There was [also] the bombing of the Jewish ghetto [by the Japanese], where 30 died.”
+“There was [also] the bombing of the Jewish ghetto [by the Americans], where 30 died.”

 Silberberg’s family left Shanghai in 1947 and headed to La Paz, Bolivia, where they stayed until 1971 before coming to San Francisco.
 Silberberg described the B’nai Emunah event as “very well done” and said she was amazed at “how many people there were interested in this subject.”